PurpurMC/Purpur/docs/source/configuration.rst

 * boost-amplifier
     - **default**: 1
     - **description**: The amplifier on the regen buff when the campfire is in smoke signal mode

+* boost-require-line-of-sight
+    - **default**: false
+    - **description**: Only players within line of sight of the campfire will receive the regen buff when the campfire is in smoke signal mode